Public Records & Services in Woodbridge

 Frequently Asked Questions

-To register to vote in Woodbridge, Virginia, residents can register online through the Virginia Department of Elections's website, by mail, or in person at the Prince William County elections office.
+To register to vote in Woodbridge, Virginia, residents can register online through the Virginia Department of Elections website, by mail, or in person at the Prince William County elections office.
 Virginia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Virginia Department of Elections's voter lookup tool.
-For local municipal elections in Woodbridge, contact the Prince William County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Virginia Department of Elections voter lookup tool.
+For local county and state elections (Woodbridge is an unincorporated community in Prince William County and does not hold municipal elections), contact the Prince William County Clerk's office for schedules and ballot information.

 Property records for Woodbridge, Virginia are maintained by the Prince William Commissioner of the Revenue's Office and the Prince William County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Prince William County, including parcels in Woodbridge.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Prince William County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Prince William County offices at the county courthouse.
 The Prince William County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Woodbridge, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Prince William County Clerk's office issues marriage licenses and maintains marriage records for Prince William County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.